Yam cultivation

 3 Soil for yam

-– The cultivation of yam requires fertile soils, deep (plus 0.6 m.)
-And well drained.
+– The cultivation of yam requires fertile soils, deep (plus 0.6 m.) and well drained.

 – Texture-sandy loam.
 Too clayey soils do not favor it.